Cure Violence: Funding

-20072008 Illinois budget cuts & restoration
+20072008 Illinois budget cuts and restoration

 Funding for CeaseFire Chicago was uncertain in the beginning of 2007.
 Governor Blagojevich proposed a budget which did not include specific funding for CeaseFire.
 Some proponents believed this would not be an issue, as funding had historically been allocated by the legislature rather than the executive.
 However, when the legislature tried to allocate specific funding to the organization it was vetoed by the Governor.
 There was an effort to override the veto but it ultimately failed.
 This led to CeaseFire operations shutting down in some areas such as Decatur.
 Other cities were able to sustain their programs through other sources.
 For example, CeaseFire received $400,000 of grant money from Cicero and basketball star Dwyane Wade included CeaseFire in the list of organizations to benefit from his "Young, Fly, and Flashy" fundraising events.

 In June 2008 the state legislature approved a budget with an additional $6.25 million for CeaseFire, but the governor indicated that he was still opposed to the funding and eventually vetoed it.
 After the governor was removed from office due to unrelated corruption charges the legislature restored funding.
 The renewed funding allowed CeaseFire to resume operation in Decatur.